muneeb-i-khan/Tictactoe-Rust/README.md

 # Tictactoe-Rust
-Worst written tictactoe game in Rust lol.
+A tictactoe game written in rust that demonstrates use of minimax algorithm to help com decide the optimal move to play next.